nisalVD/ignite-api/README.md

 * name: String

 #### Marking
-userId: References
+User: References
-moduleId: References
+Module: References
-questionId: References
+Quest.answer: References
 correct: boolean

 ### Answer
-question: references
+Question: references
-question.answer: references
+Question.answer: references

 ### CheckList
 * x View all modules
 * x View all questions for certain module
 * x Find all the answers for the question
 * x Make Answer table
+* List marking associated with user

 * Add marking functionality that checks if the question is right
 * Refactor the routes alot